-The development of melanoma may be recognized by changes to the skin, particularly regarding the size, shape and color of moles.
+The development of melanoma may be recognized by changes to the skin, particularly regarding the size, shape, and color of moles.
 The ABCDE rule is used to guide the parameters to look for when checking for melanoma, which includes:

-- Color: various color shades or patches of mole or birthmark
+- Color: Various color shades or patches of mole or birthmark.

 Other warning signs of melanoma include:

-- Redness or swelling around area
+- Redness or swelling around the area

-- Itchiness, tenderness or pain in the area
+- Itchiness, tenderness, or pain in the area

-- Scaliness, oozing or bleeding from the spot.
+- Scaliness, oozing, or bleeding from the spot.

-This notion has since been supported by various scientific studies, including those that associated the use of tanning beds that utilized UV radiation with increased risk of melanoma.
-According to the International Agency for Research on Cancer, tanning beds are carcinogenic to humans and individuals that begin using them before the age of 30 face a relative risk 75% higher than other individuals to develop melanoma.
+This notion has since been supported by various scientific studies, including those that associated the use of tanning beds that utilized UV radiation with an increased risk of melanoma.
+According to the International Agency for Research on Cancer, tanning beds are carcinogenic to humans.
+To this end, individuals who begin using them before the age of 30 face a relative risk 75% higher than other individuals to develop melanoma.

-The characteristics of the individuals skin, including the color, pigmentation and age at exposure can also affect the risk of melanoma.
+The characteristics of the individual's skin, including the color, pigmentation, and age at exposure can also affect the risk of melanoma.
 The highest incidence is seen in populations with fair skin living in areas with high exposure to UV radiation from sunlight, such as European settlers in Australia.

 There are also some specific gene mutations that are associated with an increased susceptibility for melanoma.
 One class of genetic mutations involves changes to the CDKN2A gene, which alters the stability of the p53 transcriptional factor and causes apoptosis related to cancer.

-A strong family history of melanoma increases the risk of an individual to suffer from the condition, due to the possibility of a mutated gene inheritance that may increase the susceptibility to UV radiation.
+A strong family history of melanoma also increases the risk of an individual to suffer from the condition, due to the possibility of a mutated gene inheritance that may increase the susceptibility to UV radiation.